hwcloud-apac-pso/hwcloud-apac-automation/README.md

 1. Run **create_images_and_ecs.bat.** This batch file will execute **main.py** to create images and ECS.
 2. Input number of sheets to determine which sheet in **ids_list.xlsx** to be used in creating images and servers.
 The **previous running** sheet number will also be shown in figure below.

->*Note: None in figure below indicate that the program never run before.
+:warning: *Note: None in figure below indicate that the program never run before.

 <p align="center">
    <img src="https://github.com/terraform-hwcloud-apac-pso-modules/hwcloud-apac-automation/blob/main/Image/cmd.png" alt="Command Prompt"/>